Incident at Browns Ferry

 Written, directed and produced by Robert Richter

-The "incident" at Browns Ferry started with a candle flame used to check for nuclear leaks, causing an accidental fire that went out of control.
-The fire led to a near meltdown in what was then the largest nuclear power plant in the US.
-After the fire in this huge technically sophisticated operation, air leaks were checked with a chicken feather!
+The Browns Ferry fire led to a near meltdown in what was then the world's largest nuclear power plant.
+After the fire was extinguished in this huge technically sophisticated facility, potentially dangerous air leaks were checked with a chicken feather.

 How safe is nuclear power?
 How safe is safe?